AnyChart/docs.anychart.com/Appearance_Settings/Legend.md

 {sample}AS\_Legend\_13{sample}

 You can attache an event to a legend items.
 Use **{api:anychart.core.ui.Legend#listen}.listen(){api}** method to set an event for a legend.
 List of possible event can be found in **{api:http://api.anychart.stg/develop/anychart.enums.EventType}API{api}**.

-Sample below demonstrate managing several series with one legend item.

 ```
   // create legend